mrets/Help/certificates_tab.md

-# RECs Tab: An Introduction
+# RECs Dashboard: An Introduction

 In this article, we are going to look at an overview of the RECs tab.